ikossaczky/ikossaczky.github.io/_posts/2023-03-30-vs-code-extensions-and-tricks.md

 This page collects usefull VS code extensions and configurations to get productive quickly after installing VS code on another machine.

 ## Important notes

+### Editor features
+VS Code is based on [Monaco editor](https://microsoft.github.io/monaco-editor/).
+Its features like multiple cursors, selection, hilighting, keyboard shortcuts are described here [code.visualstudio.com/docs/editor/codebasics](https://code.visualstudio.com/docs/editor/codebasics).

+### Installation location
 Where VS Code is installed: see [code.visualstudio.com/docs/setup/uninstall](https://code.visualstudio.com/docs/setup/uninstall) (+ C:\Users\user_name\AppData\Local on windows user installation, resp. unpacked ZIP folder in zip installation)

-### VS Code on WSL
+### VS Code with WSL
-- When using VS Code on WSL store your project files/repo in WSL, not in mounted windows folder for better performance ([link](https://learn.microsoft.com/en-us/windows/wsl/setup/environment#file-storage)) If the repo is in mounted windows folder (like /mnt/c/...) there are some issues with Git:
+- When using VS Code with WSL store your project files/repo in WSL, not in mounted windows folder for better performance ([link](https://learn.microsoft.com/en-us/windows/wsl/setup/environment#file-storage)) If the repo is in mounted windows folder (like /mnt/c/...) there are some issues with Git:
    - git is slower
    - issues with symlinks and opening files from source control pane (although this is possibly not related to windows-mounting)
 - There are currently 2 ways of installing WSL2  from microsfot store